ldn-softdev/jtc/Walk-path tutorial.md

 bash $
 ```

-That is serious enough reason to select elements in JSON objects by their keys/labels:
+That is a serious enough reason to select elements in JSON objects by their keys/labels:
 ```
 bash $ <<<$ANML jtc -w'[ANDEAN BEAR]'
 "Bono"